hy-dev/exim/README.md

 1. Simple actions with unidirectional flow.
 You cannot change app data from the outside.
 2. Easy lifecycle management and optimistic updates.
 Those are solid requirements for many modern apps.
 3. Being a first-class React citizen.
-Subscribing to a data or calling an action should never be complex.
+Subscribing to data updates or calling an action should never be complex.

 ```javascript
 var User = Exim.createStore({